Nicca42/PoCBank/README.md

 truffle compile
 truffle test
 ```
+If there is an out of gas error, increase the gas limit by adding an extra 0 at the end.

 ## Contracts
 The project consists of four contracts: AccessAccount, DelayAccount, Trust(shared access) account and the bank.
 The access account is the parent contract for the other accounts.
 The access account contains all base functionality that is then overridden in the child contracts as and when needed.
 All accounts are subject to an account limit, which is determined by the bank on creation.
 This can be changed later by the bank.